 Jason, can you explain more about what a hypnotherapist in London does?

 Unlike a psychotherapist or counsellor, people don’t often come to me for a long period of time.
 So, for example, a psychotherapist may have clients who come to see them for months or even years.
-However, as a hypnotherapist, clients normally come for maybe one or two sessions.
-Though I do have some clients that will come for a few months.
+However, as a hypnotherapist, clients normally come for maybe somewhere between one or about eight sessions.
+Though, it is also true that I do have some clients who will come for a few months.
 It really depends on the goals that we work on together.
 I also provide life coaching and other counselling services, so that can also be a more open ended counselling relationship.

 Why did you choose to become a hypnotherapist here in London?